waterlink/rebecca/README.md

 // Now you can use kidsBatch as a second batch of 300 records ordered by age.
 ```

+This example uses following options:
+- `Order` - ordering of the query, maps to `ORDER BY` clause in various SQL
+  dialects.
+- `Limit` - maximum amount of records to be queried, maps to `LIMIT` clause.
+- `Skip` - defines amount of records to skip, maps to `OFFSET`
+  clause.

 Don't confuse `rebecca.Context` with this interface:
 [rebecca/context](https://godoc.org/github.com/waterlink/rebecca/context).
 This
 interface is internal and used only by drivers. `rebecca.Context` implements